BCSS Members-Only Event: An Evening with Dr. Mahesh Menon

-BC Schizophrenia Society (BCSS) offers many programs that provide support and education to families and communities impacted by severe and persistent mental illness.
-These programs and services provide support and education for individuals and families in the form of educational presentations, workshops, scholarships, respite care and support groups.
-With programs geared toward adults, children and youth, BCSS aims to share accurate and up-to-date information about mental illness and the resources available to support those affected by mental illness.
-Another key goal of BCSS is to reduce the stigma surrounding mental illness, which is a barrier to accurate and timely diagnosis, treatment and management.
-BCSS is also a leader in providing valuable knowledge and tools for families living with severe and persistent mental illnesses to manage the illness and maintain the best possible quality of life.
+BC Schizophrenia Society (BCSS) offers many programs and services that provide support and education to families and communities impacted by severe and persistent mental illness.
+These programs and services are in the form of educational presentations, workshops, scholarships, respite care, and support groups.
+Geared toward adults, children, and youth, BCSS programs aim to share accurate and up-to-date information about mental illness and the resources available to support those affected by mental illness.

-Friends and family of a person living with a severe and persistent mental illness live with that illness too.
-Created by the Schizophrenia Society of Canada, Strengthening Families Together provides the knowledge, support and tools necessary for families to manage mental illnesses together.
+Strengthening Families Together is a program that provides the knowledge, support, and tools necessary for families to manage mental illnesses together.
 Participating families learn the facts about psychosis, schizophrenia, mood disorders, and other serious mental illnesses.
-They gain information about treatments and side-effects; the mental health system in BC, including how it works and who is involved; mental illness and how it relates to addiction and the criminal justice system.
-They also learn valuable strategies about how to help their loved ones and find support for themselves in their role as a caregiver.
+They gain information about treatments and side-effects; the mental health system in BC, including how it works and who is involved; mental illness; and how it relates to addiction and the criminal justice system.
+They also learn valuable strategies to better help their loved ones and as a caregiver of someone living with serious mental illness, find support for themselves.

 Strengthening Families Together helps participants build the skills to live with serious mental illness day-to-day.
-Sessions cover communication tactics, stress management tools, self-care planning, crisis planning, and advocacy.
+Sessions cover communication tactics, stress management tools, self-care planning, crisis planning, and family advocacy.
 Through discussion and group exercises, families build supportive connections with others who share similar experiences.
 Through the program, participants also develop support groups within their communities.
-The 10-session program is available free of charge to participants.